serhan-yilmaz/PrinciplesGuide/README.md

 ##### Cognitive Distortions

-- Understand [black swan theory](https://en.wikipedia.org/wiki/Black_swan_theory) and recognize that unpredictable, singular events can occur.
-Avoid [black and white, "all or nothing" thinking](https://en.wikipedia.org/wiki/Splitting_(psychology)) and do not make generalized statements that are absolute.
+- Understand [black swan counter-example](https://en.wikipedia.org/wiki/Black_swan_theory) and recognize that unpredictable, singular events can occur.
+Avoid [black and white thinking](https://en.wikipedia.org/wiki/Splitting_(psychology)) and do not make generalized statements that are absolute.
-  - For example, "all swans are white" is an absolute and unprovable statement.
+  - "All swans are white" is an absolute and unprovable statement.
 But, one counter-example is enough to disprove it.
+    - Thus, such statements are unlikely to be correct.
+Exceptions happen.
+  - *Over-generalization*: Making sweeping conclusions based on a few events.
+    - Example: All woman are liars, and therefore, cannot be trusted.
+  - *All or nothing thinking*: Dealing in extremes, either absolutely good or bad.
+    - Example: I was only able to get third place in the race.
+I am a failure.
+	- Another example: I was on a diet, but ate chips after dinner.
+I fucked up.
+I've ruined my diet now.
+I am a complete failure.
+	- However, in reality, magnitudes matter.
+There is an in-between.
 - Do not [jump to conclusions](https://en.wikipedia.org/wiki/Jumping_to_conclusions).
 Realize that you can't know or predict everything.
   - Acknowledge that uncertainty is everywhere in life.
 Avoid absolute judgements.
-  - *Mind reading*: Do not assume what someone must be thinking or feeling, beyond reason.
+  - *Mind reading*: Assuming what someone must be thinking or feeling, beyond reason.
 Avoid making big conclusions based on minor behaviors.
 Behaviors only go so far in understanding thoughts and intentions.
     - Example: I know you don’t like me.
 How so?
 You didn't invite me to lunch.
   - *Fortune-telling*: Predicting outcomes in absolute terms.
     - Example: A depressed person believing they will never improve and nothing will ever be resolved for their whole life.
+	- Another example: I am not studying to the exam.
+I am going to fail anyway.
-  - *Labeling*: Overgeneralizing characteristics of other people.
+  - *Labeling*: Overly-reductive description of other people's characteristics.
     - Example: He didn't call me.
-Therefore, he must be a narcissist.
+He must be a narcissist!
 - Be mindful of behaviors that turn into [self-fulfilling prophecies](https://en.wikipedia.org/wiki/Self-fulfilling_prophecy).
   - "You create your own reality" phrase has a point.
 Beliefs heavily influence perception and behaviors.
 They can decisively affect outcomes, particularly when it comes to relationships.
     - For example, rejection expectations can lead to [behaviors that elicit rejection from others](https://doi.org/10.1037/0022-3514.75.2.545).